 The aim of an administration is business rescue.
 This means that one or more parts of your business can be saved and continue trading, even if it’s under a new company.

 Unsure whether this is the right solution for your business?
-One of business rescue experts and licensed insolvency practitioners can talk you through company administration and other options for your business.
+One of business rescue experts and licensed insolvency practitioners can talk you through all the options for your business.

 What’s a company administration?

 A company administration is a way of ‘freezing’ your business’ finances while you create a plan of what to do next.
-It stops your creditors from chasing you for money owed and means they can’t force a compulsory liquidation by filing a winding-up petition against your company.
+It stops your creditors from chasing you for money owed.
+And they won’t be able to force a compulsory liquidation by filing a winding-up petition against your company.

 A licensed insolvency practitioner has to oversee your administration.
 For every one of our clients, we approach company administration as a way of saving your business.

 In some cases, we can negotiate with creditors, rearrange your financial commitments and get rid of unprofitable parts of your business to set you up for a more profitable future.
-In others, we might recommend that a pre-pack administration is the best course of action, which means the sale of some or all of your assets and business.
+In others, we might recommend that a pre-pack administration is the best course of action.
+This would involve the sale of some or all of your assets and business.

 We’ll get to know you and your company’s situation to find the best solution.
 If we can find a way for you to survive and thrive in the future, we’ll help you achieve it.